GeraldHamiltonWicks/type-guards-ts/README.md

 # Type Guards TS

 `type-guards-ts` is a TypeScript library providing a collection of type guard functions to help you perform runtime type checking and type narrowing.
-This library includes functions to check if a value is of a certain type (e.g., `isBoolean`) as well as functions to check if a value is not of a certain type (e.g., `isNotBoolean`).
+This library includes functions to check if a value is of a certain type (e.g., `isBoolean`) as well as functions to check if a value is not of a certain type (e.g., `isNotBoolean`)

 ## Index